eze-kiel/shaloc/README.md

 (I didn't find anything better...)

+`shaloc` is a LAN-scoped sharing tool.
+With only 2 principal commands, it is designed to be intuitive, easy and fast to use.

 ## Getting started

 There is multiple ways to get `shaloc` on your machine.
 You can either:

-* Clone the repo and build it yourself
+* Clone the repo and build it yourself:

 ```
 $ git clone https://github.com/eze-kiel/shaloc.git